MODERATE-Project/moderate-workflows/README.md

-# moderate-workflows
+# MODERATE workflows

-A Dagster project that contains the data pipelines of the MODERATE project
+A Dagster project that contains the data pipelines of the MODERATE project.